 But other than hoping for mild weather and popping pills on a daily basis, is there anything you can do to help alleviate the pain?

 Fortunately, the answer is yes.
 And as it tends to be the common denominator with so many issues, exercise is the answer.

 In hopes of improving your quality of life, below we have listed the five best exercises to alleviate hip arthritis pain.
 Just make sure to consult with your doctor before starting any exercise program to prevent any risk of injury or complications of other medical conditions.

-1. Aerobic Exercise.
 The key here is to keep it low-impact.
-Traditional gym equipment that will allow you to do this includes elliptical machines, stationary bikes or treadmills.
+Traditional gym equipment that will allow you to do this includes elliptical machines, stationary bikes, or treadmills.
 Walking is a perfect exercise because of its simplicity.
-If you are able to walk, then you already have an exercise plan.
+If you can walk, you already have an exercise plan.
 You can start with moderate exercise, such as 10 to 15 minutes a day, three times a week, and work your way up to five to seven times a week, up to 30 minutes.

-5. Strength Training.
 Strength training is not just for bodybuilders.
 This type of exercise will increase your bone density and help your limbs become stronger.
 And you don’t need to lift weights if you don’t want to.
-There are plenty of exercises you can do using regular household items and your own body weight.
+You can do plenty of exercises using regular household items and your body weight.